khpandya/Tesla-Production-Test-Engineering/README.md

 # Tesla-Production-Test-Engineering
-Projects to showcase for my Tesla interview Accomplished so far -
+Projects to showcase for my Tesla interview.

+The following has been accomplished so far -
-- use tinyGO (go compiler for arduino) to make an LED blink
+- Using tinyGO (go compiler for arduino), made an LED blink